UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 ### Homeworks

+In this class, you will learn most of the material as you complete the homework assignments.
+The importance of homework is reflected in the weight it is assigned.
+Most homework for this course involves short programming assignments.
+Many of them are based on the text by Ramsey.
+There are also some larger programming assignments.
+And there is some theory homework, involving more proving and less programming.

 The homework has a significant theory component.
 You will prove theorems using existing theory, and you will also develop new theory of your own, which will describe how a language feature might work.
 Early assignments are